👀 Live Preview

 </optgroup>

-The <optgroup> tag supports the label attribute, which defines the label or heading for the group.
-This label is typically displayed above the options belonging to that specific group.
+The <optgroup> tag supports the label attribute, which defines the heading displayed above options in that group:

 <optgroup label="Group Name">